gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Another example using the user's input and history

 Of course, the previous example was very simplistic, it didn't even take user input or the previous history into account!
-Here's a pretty simple example showing how to incorporate a user's input as well as the history.
+Here's another simple example showing how to incorporate a user's input as well as the history.

 ```py
 import random